 Together, they delay gastric emptying and make you feel more satiated.
 They promote bacterial fermentation and stimulate satiety hormones in the gut.
 They also impair the uptake of cholesterol by blocking bile acid reabsorption.
 If you’re using these probiotics along with a weight-loss diet, they will very likely contribute to your results (8,9).

 10) Can Boost Your Immune System

 You could say that thriving bacteria in the gut stimulate the immune system and helps your body keep alert.
 But there’s more than that.
-For example, Lactobacillus acidophilus is known to upregulate genes that control the viral defense.
+For example, Lactobacillus acidophilus upregulates genes that control the viral defense.
 That’s why some studies suggest that probiotic administration reduces the incidence and severity of the viral disease (10).

 11) May Help with Certain Allergies

 Probiotics keep your body alert and boost your immune system.
 But that doesn’t mean that your body will become hyperreactive.
-When you have an allergy, the immune system is overreacting against a stimulus known as an allergen.
+When you have an allergy, the immune system is overreacting against an allergen.

 This allergen can be pollen, dust, or certain foods.
 But your white blood cells believe this is a nasty microbe and start attacking them aggressively.
-Your own tissues get affected in the process.
+This affects your own tissues in the process.

 Probiotics can select what function to turn on while turning off a few others.
 Thus, it activates immunity against harmful bacteria while protecting you from allergies.
 For example, in respiratory allergies, probiotics can control allergic rhinitis and asthma.
 Lactobacillus reuteri is an excellent species if you’re after this effect.
 In atopic dermatitis, Lactobacillus acidophilus has excellent effects to counter the symptoms (11).